 He was conscious of his failing eyesight but he tried to cover up his age by stretching himself up at full length and putting his front paws on my chest, that was the signal for a short romp in a rough and tumble, if I left one chair to go to another in the same room Tut would move with me.

 He was always waiting for me for breakfast with the birds and squirrels and in the evening he invariably went with me to my room while I dressed for dinner.

 He was a strong character and we miss him terribly.
 Butler is of course broken hearted.
 Butler stumbled over him in the dark and Tut got up slowly and went into the laundry, I had him out for a drive early that morning and that evening he met me as usual and followed me upstairs perfectly well apparently.
-Yesterday Sunday morning Butler supposing he was upstairs with me did not look for him until about 8:30 when he knew he was going to play golf, not finding him then he started to look for him, he was lying close to the water heater in the laundry dead.
+Yesterday Sunday morning Butler supposing he was upstairs with me did not look for him until about 8:30 when he knew I was going to play golf, not finding him then he started to look for him, he was lying close to the water heater in the laundry dead.
 He must have died soon after going in there from Butler’s room.
 He was never out of the yard except with Butler and never out of Butler’s sight.
 We have lost a good friend.

 I am going to place a small stone at his grave and a small suitable tablet in the yard here if you don’t mind.”

 At the time of death, it was estimated that King Tut was about ten years old.
 The S Street house still stands in Washington, D.C. and it now serves as the Myanmar Embassy.
 It is unknown if the marker Walcott erected in memory of King Tut remains in the yard.